postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 You can download the Postman CLI in the following ways:

-* Click the download link on the Runner screen.
+* Click the download link on the Runner screen
-*
+* Click the download link on the API builder's configure postman CLI screen.
 * Get the Postman CLI from http://postman.com/downloads.

 ## Contents